 Developing guidelines or quality standards can be a positive commitment to change at a whole-school level.
 Grade 7 students could take charge of leading the school community in developing a new policy that stakeholders feel might be needed in the context of their school.
 For example, if discussions indicated that a policy around environmental protection or sustainable development is required, you could examine energy usage or paper waste in the school, commit to participating in 'Earth Hour', a 'Meatless Monday', a litter campaign or a local 'spring clean' initiative.
 You could look at whether purchases in the school are coming from sustainable or ethical sources and introduce a Fair trade shop or purchasing policy.
-Alternatively for example, if you decided the school needed to develop an anti-racism policy you could set up consultative sub-committees under the following headings, access and enrolment, programme work, staff professional development, linguistic diversity, religious diversity, cultural diversity, and code of behaviour.
+Alternatively for example, if programme work, staff professional development, linguistic diversity, religious diversity, cultural diversity, and code of behaviour.